nordeim/The-Scent-gpt6/docs/prompt_to_create.md

 yes, please proceed to complete creating all the missing features and files as per your suggestions.

 remember to think deeply and systematically via long chain of thoughts to thoroughly and carefully explore the best possible implementation option to implement your proposed changes, then come up with a detailed action plan before executing according to the plan thus created step-by-step cautiously.

+---
+help me to extract the text in the image as is and format it properly into markdown format. take care not to change its content or meaning. use ```markdown ``` tags to enclose your generated text.